Leigh Ann Martin and Emily Minton2

 Dim lighting in your house can be dangerous.
 Increase the wattage of your light bulbs to brighten your rooms and allow you to easily see obstacles in your path.
 It is also a good idea to install overhead lights and night lights near walkways, stairs, and entrances.
 Keep a lamp next to your bedside for easy access to light during the evening.

-In case of a fire, it is important that you are able to get out of your house safely and quickly.
+In case of a fire, it is important that you can get out of your house safely and quickly.
 If you have a hearing impairment, buy smoke detectors with strobe lights.

 Be sure you can hear the doorbell throughout your house.
 If you can hear the doorbell on the first ring, there will be no need to rush, which can increase your risk of falling.